NXGN: Matthijs de Ligt, Kai Havertz and where 2018's best wonderkids are now

 2021: Svilar continued to wait for his chance by impressing for the B team in Lisbon.

-2022: In a move that will bring him full circle from his debut, Svilar is widely expected to join Mourinho at Roma in the summer of 2022 after joining Roma on a free transfer.
+2022: In a move that brought him full circle from his debut, Svilar reunited with Mourinho in the summer of 2022 after joining Roma on a free transfer.

 Timothy Tillman | Bayern Munich

 2018: Tillman was considered such a hot prospect that Barcelona tried to prise him away from Bayern Munich in 2017, but the Bavarians had no intention of giving up a player they had signed from Greuther Furth at the age of 15.

 2019: The forward joined Nuremberg on loan for the 2018-19, but made just six Bundesliga appearances over the course of the campaign.

 2020: With opportunities still hard to come by at Bayern, Tillman requested a move back to his boyhood club, Greuther Furth, in January 2020, and he made 12 appearances in the German second division before the season was out.

 2021: Greuther won promotion to the Bundesliga in 2021, but Tillman started just three league games.